The history of Bitcoin is short and filled with action, has already reshaped the way we experience digital currencies in its 11 years of existence.

 Because of this fact, many Bitcoin enthusiasts started looking for methods to exchange their holdings for other currencies.

-Hence, a need for exchange platforms was born.
+Hence, the need for exchange platforms was born.

 2010 – Introduction of Bitcoin Exchanges